ellyofreitas/default-dev-environment-js/README.md

 ## Default development environment for JavaScript

-Read the AFTERSCRIPT file for additional settings
+Support for linux based on ubuntu or debian (for now).

 ### Usage

-Support for linux based on ubuntu or debian (for now).
 For use clone this repository, change for inside folder, and run:

 ```